IFLUIDS ENGINEERING

 Risk Ranking

-• Risk ranking is a useful strategy for prioritising and comparing both measurable and non-quantifiable hazards.
-It essentially provides a weighting to the various dangers under consideration and listing choices based on their risk score.
-A probability versus consequence matrix
+• Risk ranking is a useful strategy for prioritizing and comparing both measurable and non-quantifiable hazards.
+It essentially provides a weighting to the various dangers under consideration and lists choices based on their risk score.

-Table 4 presents a summary of the impacts significance rating.When the effect is classified High (Red), an alternate location or technology should be considered, or preventative and control measures should be integrated into the project design if none are available.
+• Table 4 presents a summary of the impact’s significance rating.
+When the effect is classified High (Red), an alternate location or technology should be considered, or preventative and control measures should be integrated into the project design if none are available.

-Environmental control and/or management measures would be required in the project design and execution plan for impacts graded Medium (Yellow).
-The effectiveness of these measures would be evaluated as part of the project Environmental Management Plan’s impact monitoring strategies.
+• Environmental control and/or management measures would be required in the project design and execution plan for impacts graded Medium (Yellow).

 For the effects of a Low (Blue) rating, environmental management measures (e.g. internal processes, staff training) and continuous improvement would be the ideal solution.

-Potential SeverityPeopleEnvironmental effectReputation impactNever heard of in industry RarelyHas occurred in industry UnlikelyHas occurred in Industry PossibleOccurs several times a year in Industry LikelyOccurs several times a year at this site Almost Certain
+Potential SeverityPeopleEnvironmental effectReputation impactNever heard of in the industry RarelyHas occurred in industry UnlikelyHas occurred in Industry PossibleOccurs several times a year in Industry LikelyOccurs several times a year at this site Almost Certain

 0No damageNo effectNo impactA0B0C0D0E0